nolash/weechat-pss/scripts/python/README.md

 /pss bar connect
 /pss bar add hsal ${plugins.var.python.pss.bar_host} ${plugins.var.python.pss.bar_port}
 /pss bar send hsal mais plus ça change, plus c'est la même chose

+# Unloading the script will kill sub-processes and disconnect from nodes
+# Currently it will also erase all settings and nicks you've added
+/script unload pss

 ```

 ### Advanced

 Upon connecting to a node, a subprocess loop will be started that receives incoming messages and passes it to the main process through a FIFO node.

-### Warranties
+### Security

-Absolutely none whatsoever at this time.
+Although `pss` uses safe components for encryption, it is still not weather-tested in any way.
+Furthermore, this script adds code and traffic beyond the pss node, and at this point in time there's no guaranteeing that that won't break some security premise `pss` may already provide.

-You should even keep in mind that anyone with access to your websocket port can decrypt and see messages you receive.
-You've been warned.
+One thing to keep in mind is that anyone with access to your websocket port can connect to decrypt and see messages you receive.

+If you're connecting to a node that's not on your local host but still want to keep the websocket port only available locally on the remote host, you can tunnel to the remote host and connect via localhost there:

+`ssh -L 8546:localhost:8546 remote.ssh.host`

+You can now reach that remote socket securely through your localhost 8546

 ### License